Security-Onion-Solutions/securityonion-docs/filebeat.rst

 Example 1: AWS Cloudtrail Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to parse AWS Cloudtrail logs using the Filebeat ``cloudtrail`` module, you can add something like the following to a minion pillar (for example, the manager's minion pillar in ``/opt/so/saltstack/local/pillar/minions/$managername_manager.sls``) :
+If you would like to parse AWS Cloudtrail logs using the Filebeat ``cloudtrail`` module, you can enable the Filebeat module on any nodes that require it.
+Depending on your deployment, you might add the following configuration to the global pillar in ``global.sls``, the manager's minion pillar in ``/opt/so/saltstack/local/pillar/minions/$managername_manager.sls``, and/or the search node pillars in ``/opt/so/saltstack/local/pillar/minions/``.
+If you have a distributed deployment using cross cluster search, then you will need to enable it for the manager and each search node.
+If you have a distributed deployment using Elastic clustering, then it only needs to be enabled for the manager.

+Here's the configuration:

 ::